 I’m thankful for my church family—pet lovers or not—who also support my furry notions.
 I’m thankful for the leadership helping us through a very difficult period as our Pastor Craig Sturm recovers from a horrible accident.

 This year, I’m especially grateful and thankful for our community theater (we’re opening next week in SISTER ACT) that welcomes folks from every walk of life with open arms.
 It’s a chosen family, supportive and loving, for any who cross the threshold into the audience, behind the scenes, or onstage.
 And I’m also proud and thankful that our community took a stand for equality and championed young actors and their teachers at the local high school during a very challenging and trying time.

 I’m thankful for the gift of music and theatre I get to share with colleagues who have become wonderful friends.
 I’m thankful for the ability to stay connected via tools like Zoom, and share *virtual hugs* when we can’t meet in person.
 And I’m thankful for my partner-in-play-writing-crime who helped make our theatrical dreams come true.

 Finally, I’m thankful to you—yes, those who read this blog, my newspaper column, the Pets Peeves newsletter, the cat book lovers, and the dog book lovers, and folks who have “adopted” my thriller series.
 And those who offered awesome applause and support any of the other venues mentioned.

-This Thanksgiving–give yourself some love and WAY TO GO!
-For many of us it continues to be a long, hard haul, with more challenges likely ahead.
+This Thanksgiving, give yourself some love and WAY TO GO!
+For many, it continues to be a challenging time.
 But we will get through this, and it helps me to count my blessings.
 You, dear readers, are one of my most cherished blessings.

 I truly believe a happier world begins with healthy, joyful pets.
 God put me here for the pets and those who love them (especially the pet lovers who feel scared and uncertain what to do).
 So thank you for allowing me to live my dream.